-In addition to formative and summative assessments established at the site and district levels, schedules have played a very important role in monitoring pupil progress.
-All K-12 schedules were designed to capitalize on synchronous learning time with the teacher.
+In addition to formative and summative assessments established at the site and district levels, schedules played a very important role in monitoring pupil progress this year.
+All K-12 schedules were designed to capitalize on synchronous learning time with the teacher, which was something that both parents and many students had asked for.
 Last spring, we soon came to the realization that the optimal way for teachers to effectively assess pupil progress was through live contacts and participation in live sessions.
-The number of minutes that our students are expected to spend on synchronous learning varies from 195 and 220 minutes, and it is based on both grade level as well as the students' needs.
-Daily live sessions with the students and completion of activities have helped teachers evaluate how well students are progressing.
-It is through those sessions that teachers are able to better assess students' engagement in the lesson, monitor how well students respond to the material, identify challenges that they may be experiencing, and evaluate the progress (or lack thereof) that they are making.
-In addition, weekly reports from our online programs (e.g. i-Ready, Dreambox, Rosetta Stone, NextGen Math) help teachers identify how gaps in learning are being closed.
-At the high-school level, whenever applicable, teachers also closely monitor the progress that students are making on Edgenuity courses, and they provide students with the necessary feedback and instructional modifications.
+This year, the number of minutes that our students were expected to spend on synchronous learning would vary between 195 and 220 minutes, and it was based on both grade level, as well as the students' needs.
+Daily live sessions with the students and completion of activities helped teachers evaluate how well students were progressing.
+It is through those sessions that teachers were able to better assess students' engagement in the lesson, monitor how well students responded to the material, identify challenges that they were experiencing, and evaluate the progress (or lack thereof) that they were making.
+In addition, weekly reports from our online programs (e.g. i-Ready, Dreambox, Rosetta Stone, NextGen Math) helped teachers identify how gaps in learning were being closed.
+At the high-school level, whenever applicable, teachers would also closely monitor the progress that students were making on Edgenuity courses, and they provide students with the necessary feedback and instructional modifications.